MycroftAI/adapt/README.md

 Play is a Listen Command
 Song(s) is a Music Keyword

-For my Pandora implementation, there is a static set of vocabulary for Browse Music Command, Listen Command, and Music Keyword (defined by me, a native english speaker and all-around good guy).
-Pandora Station entities are populated via a list stations API call to Pandora.
+For my Pandora implementation, there is a static set of vocabulary for the Browse Music Command, Listen Command, and Music Keyword (defined by me, a native english speaker and all-around good guy).
+Pandora Station entities are populated via a "List Stations" API call to Pandora.
 Here’s what the vocabulary registration looks like.

     def register_vocab(entity_type, entity_value):